liusihan/BayesQuantify/README.md

 ## Example

-This is a basic example which shows you how to calculate positive likelihood ratio and local positive likelihood ratio with [BayesQuantify]:
+This is a basic example which shows you how to calculate the positive likelihood ratio using `BayesQuantify`:

 ``` r
 library(BayesQuantify)